caitp/linux-lock-pi/README.md

 }
 ```

-The above JSON, on notice of authorization, sets pin 4 to 'high' for 5 seconds (5000 milliseconds). **NOTE** The timing is NOT perfect, do not use this to choreograph dance videos.
+The above JSON, on notice of authorization, sets pin 11 (GPIO 0) to 'high' for 5 seconds (5000 milliseconds). **NOTE** The timing is NOT perfect, do not use this to choreograph dance videos.
 It will not work out.

 The "authorized" and "unauthorized" keys can take Objects as well as Arrays.
 If they are given arrays, then each element of the array is executed asynchronously, and should not expect any synchronization.